bcoles/kasld/README.md

 PAGE_OFFSET discoveries immediately revalidate all prior results.
 Verbose mode (`-v`) also runs sequentially to avoid interleaved output.
 Execution order within the inference phase is irrelevant for correctness.
-The probing phase runs after all inference and is skipped entirely when KASLR is detected as disabled.
+The probing phase runs after all inference, unconditionally.
+Components that cannot run on the current system (KASLR disabled, lockdown, access denied) return `KASLD_EXIT_NOPERM` or `KASLD_EXIT_UNAVAILABLE` and are recorded as such in the component log.

 New components default to the inference phase when `phase:` is omitted from `KASLD_META()`.
 Probing phase membership requires `phase:probing`